 NATO Mediterranean Dialogue

-NATO’s Mediterranean Dialogue was initiated in 1994 by the North Atlantic Council.
+NATO’s Mediterranean Dialogue was initiated in 1994 by the North Atlantic Council (2004 thus marked the Dialogue’s 10th anniversary).
 It currently involves seven non-NATO countries of the Mediterranean region: Algeria, Egypt, Israel, Jordan, Mauritania, Morocco and Tunisia.

 The Dialogue reflects the Alliance’s view that security in Europe is closely linked to security and stability in the Mediterranean.
 It is an integral part of NATO's adaptation to the post-Cold War security environment, as well as an important component of the Alliance’s policy of outreach and cooperation.